SpockBotMC/SpockBot/legal.md

 Large parts of Spock's design were inspired by Ammar Askar's pyCraft, which can be found here: https://github.com/ammaraskar/pyCraft

-We use his implementation of the Minecraft.net login, found in spock/utils.py

 Copyright 2012 Ammar Askar

    Licensed under the Apache License, Version 2.0 (the "License");